NBA Rumors: Toronto Raptors Reveal Plan And Expectations In 2019-20 Season

 “If I had to express it in one word, I would say ‘hungry,'” Gasol said.
 “I think it’s a very hungry team.
 We all understand what Kawhi meant to the team and how well he played in the playoffs.
 But we also understand how good we can be as a team, and we’re all going to invest everything in it to be that team.”

-All-Star point guard Kyle Lowry shared the same sentiment as Marc Gasol, saying that despite all the things that happened in the 2019 NBA offseason, they currently have only one goal in mind which is the win the 2020 NBA championship title.
+All-Star point guard Kyle Lowry shared the same sentiment as Marc Gasol, saying that despite all the things that happened in the 2019 NBA offseason, they currently have only one goal in mind which is to win the 2020 NBA championship title.

 “It’s always the same goal for me,” Lowry said.
 “I’m more motivated than ever.”